 Services from third-party websites

 In accordance with our privacy statement, Council undertakes to treat any personal information provided by you as confidential and only for the purposes indicated.

-You may decline to provide this information by not responding to these surveys, or sections of the survey.
-If you do provide a survey answer, you consent to storage of your survey answer offshore (outside of Australia).
-This means that once you have chosen to participate in the survey Council will not have an obligation to take reasonable steps to ensure that the third-party (eg. SurveyMonkey) does not breach the Greater Shepparton City Council's Privacy Statement in relation to personal information that is given to them.
+You may decline to provide your personal information.
+If you do provide personally identifiable information, you consent to the possible storage of this information offshore (outside of Australia).
+This means that once you have chosen to participate in the online transaction, Council will not have an obligation to take reasonable steps to ensure that the third-party (eg. SurveyMonkey) does not breach the Greater Shepparton City Council's Privacy Statement or Australian Privacy Laws in relation to personal information that is given to them.